npanda30/nhanes-sleep-bp/README.md

 - Dropped participants with missing values; filtered to adults 18+
 - Final sample: 5,999 participants
 - Exploratory data analysis with distributions, scatterplots, and grouped boxplots
-- Linear regression predicting systolic BP from sleep hours, controlling for age, sex, and BMI (in progress)
+- Linear regression (OLS) with HC3 robust standard errors
+- Binary logistic regression with odds ratio interpretation
+- Six interaction models tested with mean-centered variables to reduce multicollinearity
+- All analysis conducted in Python using statsmodels

 ## Key Findings
-- Sleep hours are approximately normally distributed, peaking at 7-8 hours
+- Sleep hours are approximately normally distributed, peaking at 7-8 hours (20.47% of sample)
-- Systolic BP increases markedly with age, especially after 45
+- Systolic BP increases markedly with age — average BP rises from 112 mmHg (18-30) to 130 mmHg (61-80)
-- The sleep-BP relationship appears to vary by age group (in progress)
+- Hypertension rates increase sharply with age — from 5.95% (18-30) to 55.84% (61-80), with the steepest jump between ages 31-45 and 46-60
+- Sleep duration shows no significant association with systolic BP or hypertension diagnosis after controlling for age, sex, and BMI
+- The sleep-BP relationship is sex-dependent — more sleep is weakly protective for males but not females (sleep × sex interaction, p=0.025)
+- The female cardiovascular advantage diminishes significantly with age, consistent with loss of estrogen protection post-menopause (age × sex, p<0.001)
+- BMI's effect on BP weakens in older adults (age × bmi, p=0.001)
+- Males have higher average systolic BP (125.14 vs 120.36 mmHg) and higher hypertension rates (37.59% vs 35.31%) than females
+- Average sleep hours are virtually identical between hypertensive and non-hypertensive participants (7.71 vs 7.72 hours)

 ### Linear Regression (Outcome: Systolic BP)
 Sleep duration was not a significant predictor of systolic BP after controlling for age, sex, and BMI (β=0.10, p=0.499).
 Age was the strongest predictor (β=0.40 per year, p<0.001).
 Females had significantly lower systolic BP than males (β=-4.82 mmHg, p<0.001).
 Model assumptions of homoscedasticity and normality were violated; results refit with HC3 robust standard errors with no change in conclusions.